Students are required to earn 4 credits in mathematics for graduation.

 Prerequisite: Algebra II (Honors)

-AP Statistics covers the topics of a modern introduction to a statistics course.
-The topics are studied within the framework of three big ideas: Variation and Distribution, Patterns and Uncertainty, and Data-Based Predictions, Decisions, and Conclusions.
-The emphasis will be on clearly defining the questions to be investigated, gathering and organizing data, producing informative graphical and numerical summaries, modeling relationships, making inferences and decisions while accounting for uncertainty in the data, and clearly communicating results in the context of the study.
-Students must have a willingness to work both in and out of class, a willingness to collaborate with classmates to foster mutual understanding, and a sincere desire to do well on the AP examination.
-This course contains a summer component that is completed online with our Canvas virtual classroom.
-A TI-84 (or equivalent) graphing calculator is required for this course.
+AP Statistics introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+The topics are studied within the framework of three big ideas: Variation and Distribution; Patterns and Uncertainty; and Data-Based Predictions, Decisions, and Conclusions.
+Students will select statistical methods, gather and organize data, produce informative summaries, model relationships, use probability and simulation, make predictions and decisions while accounting for uncertainty, and clearly communicate results in context.
+This course requires a willingness to work in and out of class, collaboration with classmates to foster mutual understanding, and a sincere desire to do well on the AP exam.
+There is a summer component that is completed online and asynchronously.
+A TI-84 (or equivalent) graphing calculator is required for this course.AP Statistics introduces students to the major concepts and tools for collective, analyzing.

-Prerequisite: Precalculus (Honors) or AP Calculus
+Prerequisite: Precalculus (Honors) or AP Precalculus

-Prerequisite: AP Calculus AB or Departmental approval
+Prerequisite: AP Calculus AB or departmental approval

 The material covered in AP Calculus BC is equivalent to that of Calculus I and Calculus II at a university.
 In addition to all of the material covered in the AP Calculus AB course (noted above), this course includes differentiation of polar, parametric, and vector-valued functions, as well as some advanced integration techniques, including integration by parts and partial fractions.
 Beyond these add-ons to AB topics, a great deal of time is spent on sequences and series, a major component of BC Calculus.
 Because of the accelerated pace and rigor of this class, students who enroll in this course must be willing to spend extra time in study, participate in study groups, and/or to schedule meeting times with the instructor in order to meet the challenges this course affords.
 A TI-84 (or equivalent) graphing calculator is required for this course.